alexksikes/fSphinx/tutorial/README.md

     # finally compute these two facets at once
     facets.Compute("drama", caching=False)

-Cool if we were to print the facet group, we would have the same results as if the year and actor facet had been computed independantly.
+Cool if we were to print this group of facets, we would have the same results as if the year and actor facets had been computed independently.
 Note that we can setup each facet differently, say we'd like to group sort by count on the year facet but by popularity on the actor facet.

-As we discussed above facet computation can be expensive, so we better make sure that we don't perform the same computation more than once.
+As we discussed above facet computation can be expensive, so we better make sure we don't perform the same computation more than once.
 Let's turn caching on.

     # turning caching on
     facets.caching = True